ttu/ruuvitag-sensor/install_guide_pi.md

 $ pip3 install --user ruuvitag-sensor
 ```

 Try installed package from command line.
 Should show help from ruuvitag_sensor.
-If not, change the minor version from the path to match Python's minor version.
+If not, change the minor version from the path to match Python's minor version, e.g. if you updated Python to version 3.6. then path is /home/pi/.local/lib/python3.6/...
 ```sh
 $ python3 /home/pi/.local/lib/python3.4/site-packages/ruuvitag_sensor -h
 ```